-Being a Christian means that you have embraced God’s plan of salvation and that you have secured a home in heaven.
-However, it seems as though if you visit 6 different churches they will they will tell your six different ways to go about becoming a Christian and go to heaven.
+Being a Christian means you have embraced God’s plan of salvation and you have secured a home in heaven.
+However, it seems as though if you visit 6 different churches they will tell your six different ways to go about becoming a Christian and go to heaven.

 So which plan is right?

-The answer is the one that is in the Bible.
+The answer is the one in the Bible.

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness,” 2 Timothy 3:16.